-This subject outlines Australia's natural and human development: continental origins; the oldest life forms yet found on Earth; the origin and adaptation of marsupial fauna; the drying of the continent and the story of the oldest continuous human culture in the world - the Australian Aborigines.
-It examines Aboriginal art, social and belief systems and survival of Aboriginal culture after colonisation.
-It will be a valuable subject for students of History, Geography, Environmental and Natural Sciences, Anthropology, Archaeology, Palaeontology, and Social and Cultural Studies.
+This subject outlines Australia's natural and human development.
+You will learn about continental origins, the oldest life forms yet found on Earth, the origin and adaptation of marsupial fauna and the drying of the continent.
+You will also explore the story of the oldest continuous human culture in the world; the Indigenous Australians.
+Australia: Dreamtime to Dust examines Aboriginal art, social and belief systems and survival of Aboriginal culture after colonisation.
+This subject is invaluable for you if you wish to expand your understanding of the history of the continent and its first occupants.
+You will also find this subject interesting if you are passionate about History, Geography, Environmental and Natural Sciences, Anthropology, Archaeology, Palaeontology, and Social and Cultural Studies.

 |Faculty||Faculty of Society & Design|